DRAKENsta/snake-game/README.md

-# Snake-Game
+# Snake Game
+Implemenatation of Snake Game in Java & Graphics.
-IMPLEMENTATION OF SNAKE GAME IN JAVA WITH ANIMATIONS AND GRAPHICS run main.java to execute the game
+Run main.java to execute the game